 - Know basic real estate and multifamily terminology.

 - Have an understanding of Fair Housing laws.

 - Be able to communicate effectively with prospective residents – as well as the community team.

 The multifamily industry is competitive, making leasing agents hungry to stand out.
 While the roles can vary based on the property type, property stage, and geography, the below qualities will help you stand out.

-Here are 8 of the top leasing agent skills that can help take a decent leasing agent to the top of their field:
+Here are eight of the top leasing agent skills that can help you perform at a higher rate.

 Embrace the Latest Technology

 This doesn’t just apply to the multifamily industry, but this absolutely needs to be on the list.
 Nothing is changing faster than technology.
 New technology makes your life and your prospective residents’ lives easier.

 Staying on top of the latest multifamily technology is more important than ever.
 We recognize a lot of technology decisions come from the top down; however, if a new technology comes across your plate from a Regional Manager or VP and you already have an understanding of how it works and how to apply it to your role and community, that’s an instant leg up.